Henry Raeburn Dobson: Family History

-Henry Raeburn Dobson, who became a high society portrait painter, was born into a middle-class family with its roots in Kirkcudbright, Scotland.
+Henry Raeburn Dobson, a high society portrait painter, was born into a middle-class family with its roots in Kirkcudbright, Scotland.
 His father, Henry John Dobson (1858–1928), was a Scottish genre and portrait painter from Dalry.
-Henry's grandfather, Thomas Dobson, was a wool merchant in the town of Kirkcudbright.
-The family believes there was a Dobson wool mill in Dalry, and it is thought this mill may have been owned and operated by Thomas.
-Henry John did not continue the family tradition of running the family wool business.
+Henry Dobson's grandfather, Thomas Dobson, was a wool merchant in the town of Kirkcudbright.
+The family believes there was a Dobson wool mill in Dalry, and it is thought this mill may have been owned and operated by Thomas Dobson.
+Henry Dobson did not continue the family tradition of running the family wool business.
 To become a painter he sacrificed his inheritance, and family legend states that Thomas Dobson disowned his son.
-Henry John's life was marked by financial difficulties.
+Henry Dobson's life was marked by financial difficulties.

-Henry John married Jeannie Charlotte Hannah Cowan on 17 September, 1890, in Dalry, in the district of Kirkcudbright.
+Henry Dobson married Jeannie Charlotte Hannah Cowan on 17 September 1890, in Dalry, in the district of Kirkcudbright.
 To exercise his art (and because there were more opportunities for painting portraits in the Scottish capital) they moved to a house in Edinburgh.
 Henry Raeburn Dobson was born there at 9 Merchiston Crescent in a house that is stated to have had at least "7 rooms with one or more windows".
-At that time, the family had an in-house servant, Barbara Sutherland.

-As a portrait painter, Henry John did not have much success.
+As a portrait painter, Henry Dobson did not have much success.
 He transitioned into Scottish genre paintings in the style of Thomas Faed (1826–1900), Henry Wright Kerr (1857–1936) and David Wilkie (1785–1841).
 These scenes were especially popular in the United States and Canada, where they were often printed on tin biscuit boxes.
 Because Henry John often had difficulties paying the rent, the family moved often.
 It is said that he actually lived from hand to mouth and that it was mainly due to the household skills of his wife Jeannie that the family survived.

 Siblings

 Raeburn was the youngest of Henry John Dobson's four children.
-The oldest child was Thomas Stanley, born in 1892 and named after his grandfather.
-He was known as Stanley.
+The oldest child was Thomas Stanley Dobson, born in 1892 and named after his grandfather.
 He became an actor, but also worked for an art dealer named Robertson in London.

 David Cowan Dobson was born in 1894 and was known as Cowan Dobson, a well-known London Society portrait painter.
-Although he painted some very fine portraits of famous men, including Earl Attlee, Earl Beatty and Harold Wilson, he mainly portrayed "fashionable London ladies".
+Although he painted portraits of famous men, including Earl Attlee, Earl Beatty and Harold Wilson, he mainly portrayed "fashionable London ladies".
 The name Cowan was given to David after his mother's family name.

-The only sister was Louisa Rankin.
-She was born in 1896 and was also known as Louie.
+The only sister was Louisa Rankin Dobson.
+She was born in 1896.
 She had an intense family bond with her younger brother and – together with mother Jeannie – looked after him throughout his life.

 Raeburn was given the name of Henry Raeburn, after the famous eighteenth-century Scottish portrait painter, Sir Henry Raeburn (1756–1823), whom his father admired hugely.